 By Professor Elspeth Guild, Queen Mary University of London

 In Europe the reintroduction of border controls within the Schengen zone seems to be a symbolic of national policy aiming at reassuring the population that their interests are taken care of.
 However, the virus does not care about national borders.

 Keeping out foreigners at the border rather confirms the dangerous idea that the virus is due to foreigners.
-Refusing the entry of foreigners at the national border, be (s)he a European citizen or a third country national, and to allow the national citizens who were abroad to return home does not serve public health protection.
-Rather, health risks may even arise when large number of people are assembled in disarray at the border due to restrictive access.
-Chaos at the border can in particular affect refugees who have nowhere to return to.
+Refusing the entry of foreigners at the national border, be (s)he a European citizen or a third-country national, and to allow the national citizens who were abroad to return home does not serve public health protection.
+Rather, health risks may even arise when a large number of people are assembled in disarray at the border due to restrictive access.
+Chaos at the border can, in particular, affect refugees who have nowhere to return to.

 Contagious diseases have often been an excuse to blame the stranger.
 In the European Middle Ages pogroms against Jews started at the time when a deadly virus seemed not to affect the Jews.
 The Jews were accused of creating the disease.
 That the Jews acquired some protection by ritual washing was not understood yet.